 Research shows that consistent presentation of a brand can increase revenue by 33%.
 “Consistency” is also one of the top 4 terms that consumers use when describing brands they love (preceded by “experience,” “quality,” and “cost”).

 Photos, videos, and written reports will only go so far.
-To truly evaluate a store’s adherence to your brand standards, a qualified individual (like a district manager or brand representative) must see and feel it first-hand.
+To truly evaluate a site’s adherence to your brand standards, a qualified individual (like a district manager or brand representative) must see and feel it first-hand.

 Let’s dive in.